Telehealth app homepage for patients

 Result

-Phase 1 of this solution was successfully implemented and users can now stay up to date with their orders from our pharmacy partners or their preferred pharmacy.
+Phase 1 of this solution, which included new sections within the app and new emails, was successfully implemented and users can now stay up to date with their orders from our pharmacy partners or their preferred pharmacy.
 Phase 2 will include an investigation on the data and a full integration with shipping carriers.

 New section + quick status updates